Olufemi-Olarewaju/credit-risk-classification/README.md

 ## Overview of the Analysis

 * The purpose of challenge is to use supervised learning to build a model that can predict and identify the creditworthiness of future borrowers based on the known creditworthiness and information of past borrowers.
-* Explain what financial information the data was on, and what you needed to predict.
-The financial information provided by the dataset includes the following about the borrower and the loan:
+* The financial information provided by the dataset includes the following about the borrower and the loan:
   * Loan size: Size of the loan.
   * Interest rate: Interest rate of the loan.
   * Borrower Income: Income of the borrower.